roytruelove/cv/src/resume.md

 Sep 2006 → Mar 2007<br>
 *c#, biztalk, perl, msmq, nant, bugzilla, svn*

-* Lead analyst and developer for Hedgespeed’s integration layer, used to pull Stock Loan availability from Prime Brokers in both real-time and as a batch.
+* Lead analyst and developer for Hedgespeed's integration layer, used to pull Stock Loan availability from Prime Brokers in both real-time and as a batch.
 * Designed the layer to be able to respond quickly to the addition of new brokers as well as sudden format changes, with minimal disruption to the production system.
 * Ensured that code closely followed existing Enterprise Integration Patterns (EIP) to conform to industry standards for integration architectures.
 * Responsible for enforcing software best practices on development team by improving unit testing, build process, bug tracking, and source control management.
-This substantially decreased both the effect on ‘non-coding’ time for the team and the deployment time, allowing for quicker turn-around in testing.
+This substantially decreased both the effect on ‘non-coding' time for the team and the deployment time, allowing for quicker turn-around in testing.

 ## Citadel Investment Group

-### Team Lead – Counterparty Communications Team
+### Team Lead - Counterparty Communications Team

 Mar 2005 → Mar 2006<br>
 *perl, java*

-* Charged with managing a team that previously had no lead; created processes, documentation, and acted as reporting layer to upper managemeTnht.e se changed ‘legitimized’ the team in the eyes of management, created a workable support / development balance for team members, and improved the relationship between the team and their business clients.
+* Charged with managing a team that previously had no lead; created processes, documentation, and acted as reporting layer to upper managemeTnht.e se changed ‘legitimized' the team in the eyes of management, created a workable support / development balance for team members, and improved the relationship between the team and their business clients.
 Managed data communications relationships with new counterparties, and ensured that all data necessary for backf iocef operations was available and delivered consistently by those counterparties.
 * Managed team responsible for incoming and outgoing communications with counterparties (hundreds of files daily).
-Maintained and updated ‘PBComm’ system, used to pull files from various transport layers (FT, Pemail, MQ, etc), parse the data in those files (in over 700 dfief rent formats), and load the data into our system in a timely manne,r usually before trading hours.
+Maintained and updated ‘PBComm' system, used to pull files from various transport layers (FT, Pemail, MQ, etc), parse the data in those files (in over 700 dfief rent formats), and load the data into our system in a timely manne,r usually before trading hours.
-* Maintained business rules on data parsing, used to ensure that data was accurately ‘translated’ between the counterpasrt ys’ystem and our own.
+* Maintained business rules on data parsing, used to ensure that data was accurately ‘translated' between the counterpasrt ys'ystem and our own.

-### Lead Analyst / Developer– OTC Confirmations
+### Lead Analyst / Developer- OTC Confirmations
 Oct 2004 → Mar 2005<br>
 *mq, xml, c++*

-* Designed and developed OTC Trade confirmation process for IRSs, CDSs, OTC Options, and Variance Swaps using DTCC’ s Deriv/SERV electronic matching system, allowing for significant trade volume increases, as well as reduced operational risk.
+* Designed and developed OTC Trade confirmation process for IRSs, CDSs, OTC Options, and Variance Swaps using DTCC' s Deriv/SERV electronic matching system, allowing for significant trade volume increases, as well as reduced operational risk.
 * Engineered DTCC software to allow for quick, dynamic addition of new OTC products, making Citadel the technology driver by consistently being the first DTCC member to test and go live with new products (notablyI nterest Rate Swaps).
 * Was an active participant in DTCC working group with various buy-side and sell-side firms to drive the direction of testing and future products.
 * Sole developer / analyst on the project, responsible for all business analysis, requirements gathering, development, testing, maintenance, and enhancements.
 * Worked with members of the DSWG ISDA working group to design and implement the DSWG FPML extension, intended as a standard file format used for OTC product reconciliation.
-* Automated CDS payment reconciliations using DTCCs’ Deriv/SERV.
+* Automated CDS payment reconciliations using DTCCs' Deriv/SERV.

-### Software Developer – Legal and Compliance
+### Software Developer - Legal and Compliance
 May 2004 → Oct 2004<br>
 *perl, java*

 * Responsible for creating and maintaining feeds from government agencies for anti-money laundering, terrorism, etc, to ensure government compliance on a daily basis.
-* Implemented Scritturas’ contract tracking software, allowing the team to react quickly to provision triggers in contracts (eg NVA decline events, key man events, etc).
+* Implemented Scritturas' contract tracking software, allowing the team to react quickly to provision triggers in contracts (eg NVA decline events, key man events, etc).
 * Maintained Insider Trading software (iTrade).
 Responsible for creating all integration points (all trade feeds and all employee broker statements), as well as configuring the software to enforce the rules of our insider trading policies.
 * Responsible for various accounting reports, used by the legal team to reduce cost of outside council.